thejus03/uniplanner/README.md

-# Uniplanner
+# UniPlanner

-## What is Uniplanner?
-Uniplanner is a webapp that help university students to plan there day to day activities easily and efficiently.
-It has a events table that allow users to add events to the table.
-This allow users to keep track of the upcoming events and prepare for it.
-Overtime there will be dozens of events and therefore to make it more consumer-friendly I made a filter bar that allows users too search for an event name and returns all the events with that event name along with the date and time of the event.
-Below that is the module page that allow users to create modules and rename it to the explicit name for their module.
-When the module is clicked, it brings the user to a new page that shares all ther information about that specific module that the user inputted.
-In this page, users can add deadlines for projects, homeworks, etc. When added to the table it shows a variety of information about the deadline succinctly.
-It shows the number of remaining days for the deadline and the urgency which ranked based on the following:- High:<=1 day, Medium: >1 day <7 days, Low: >7 days.
-Besides this when adding the deadline, user can also prioritise it if it requires a lot of time, ie, high workload.
-When prioritised, the table automatically highlights the row for the specific deadline, thereby grabbing the user's attention when he scrolls.
-When the project or homework is completed, the user can click the grey tick sign that will turn green and will subsequently cancel out the project.
-After the deadline is passed the deadline will be automatically deleted from the database.
-Below the deadline table, there is another table for Unanswered questions.
-This is an important feature for university students as with low tutorial hours and high volume of students, professors are not able to answer all questions.
-Therefore, it becomes important for students to jott down questions that they would like to ask prof at a later time.
-Once the question is answered, the user can click the question mark sign that will cancel the question and after 24 hours the question will get deleted.
-To add question click the thinking question symbol which opens a form that allows users to add question.

-## What is in each file?
-Inside the uniplanner app, I added several templates.
-The login.html is for the login page.
-This is the page the user is initially brought to if not logged in.
-The user can also register in this template.
-Next, the index.html is the main page or the homepage whose layout is extended from layout.html.
-This is the frontend for the event table and the modules that can be clicked.
-Once modules are clicked, it renders the module.html that extends from layout2.html.
-This contains all the frontend for the module-specific information that the user stored like the deadlines and the unanswered questions.

-There are also some static files, mainly some pngs for the aesthetics of the webapp.

-Inside models.py, I created a total of 6 models.
-The User model is for the users of the webapp.
-The event model is for the events that the user created.
-The module model is all the module names that users have created.
-The usermodule model is the link between the a user and the module the user created.
-The toask model stores all the unanswered questions for each module.Lastly, the deadline model contains all the deadlines for each module.
-For some of them i have created a serialize() function that allows me to convert all the QuerySet data into a dictionary for easy access.
+UniPlanner is a Django web application designed to assist university students in planning their day-to-day activities effortlessly and efficiently.
+Explore the application at [uniplanner.onrender.com](https://uniplanner.onrender.com).

+## Core Functionalities

+- **Events**:
+   - Features an events table for users to add and track upcoming events.
+   - Includes a filter bar for easy searching of events by name, displaying matching events along with their date and time.

+- **Modules**:
+   - Provides a module page for creating and naming modules.
+   - Clicking on a module navigates to a detailed page displaying all information related to that specific module.

+- **Deadlines**:
+   - Allows for the addition of project, homework, and other deadlines.
+   - Displays crucial deadline information including remaining days, urgency ranking, and optional prioritization which highlights high workload deadlines.
+   - Features a completion tick box, and automatic removal of past deadlines.

+- **Unanswered Questions**:
+   - Includes a table for jotting down unanswered questions to address later with professors.
+   - Features an answer indicator and automatic deletion of answered questions after 24 hours.

+## File Structure

+- **Templates**:
+   - `login.html`: Login and registration page.
+   - `index.html`: Main page displaying the event table and modules, extends from `layout.html`.
+   - `module.html`: Module-specific information page, extends from `layout2.html`.

+- **Static Files**:
+   - Contains aesthetic elements like PNG images for enhancing the web app's appearance.

+- **models.py**:
+   - Houses 6 models encompassing users, events, modules, user-module relations, unanswered questions, and deadlines.
+   - Some models feature a `serialize()` function for converting QuerySet data into dictionaries for easier access.

+- **urls.py**:
-Inside the urls.py contains all the paths that link to the functions in views.py
+   - Defines all paths linking to the functions in `views.py`.

+- **views.py**:
-Inside views.py is the backend for the entire webapp.
+   - Contains the backend logic for the entire web application.